A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

 \item \textbf{Hazard ratio transformation (assuming normal distribution):} This transformation under the normality assumption is also known as inverse Mills ratio (IMR).
-We transform the residual ($\hat{\epsilon}^{y}_{q,m}$) for each query-document pair into a hazard ratio, assuming normally distributed residuals.
+We transform the residual ($\hat{\epsilon}^{y}_{q,m}$) for each query-item pair into a hazard ratio, assuming normally distributed residuals.
 The hazard ratio is the ratio of the PDF to the cumulative distribution function (CDF).
-Let $\psi^{y}_{q}$ be the hazard ratio of the estimated residual $\hat{\epsilon}^{y}_{q, m}$ for document $y$ associated with query $q$, then the hazard function is defined as:

-where $f()$ and $F()$ are PDF and CDF, respectively.
-We use the estimated hazard ratio or IMR in the ranking model (equation~\eqref{eq:unbiased_c_temp}) instead of using the residuals directly.
+Let $\psi^{y}_{q}$ be the hazard ratio of the estimated residual $\hat{\epsilon}^{y}_{q, m}$ for item $y$ associated with query $q$, then the hazard function is defined as: $\psi^{y}_{q} = \frac{f(\hat{\epsilon}^{y}_{q, m})} {F(\hat{\epsilon}^{y}_{q, m})}$, where $f()$ and $F()$ are PDF and CDF, respectively.
+We use the estimated hazard ratio or IMR in the model (equation~\eqref{eq:unbiased_c_lewbel_temp}) instead of using the residuals directly.
 We choose IMR because it is typically used in regression models to address non-random missing data.
-Documents at lower ranks are less likely to be observed and clicked, even if relevant, leading to missing relevance feedback.
-This missingness is not random because it depends on the position of the document, which, in turn, is influenced by previous ranking process.
+Items at lower ranks are less likely to be observed and clicked, even if relevant, leading to missing relevance feedback.
+This missingness is not random because it depends on the position of the item, which, in turn, is influenced by previous ranking process.
 Consequently, the observed clicks form a biased and non-random sample, introducing position bias in the click data.
-The IMR accounts for the non-random missingness of documents by modeling the probability that a document is selected into a sample based on the underlying distribution of residuals.
-IMR has also been used in Heckman-based methods~\cite{ovaisi-www20, ovaisi-sigir21} to model the document selection probability for correcting selection bias, while we apply the IMR of the estimated residuals from document ranking process to correct for position bias.
-We provide a discussion of the differences between our method and Heckman-based methods in Appendix~\ref{sec:heckman_diff}.
+The IMR accounts for the non-random missingness of items by modeling the probability that an item is selected into a sample based on the underlying distribution of residuals.
+IMR has also been used in Heckman-based methods~\cite{ovaisi-www20, ovaisi-sigir21} to model the item selection probability for correcting selection bias, while we apply the IMR of the estimated residuals from item ranking process to correct for position bias.
 The difference between the PDF transformation and this transformation is that the latter is scaled by the CDF.